-After launching the personal version of the American Express Explorer card a year ago, American Express are now offering a business version of the card.
+After launching the personal version of the American Express Explorer card, American Express also have added on a business version of the card.

 They are very similar, but there are a few key differences which gear the business card toward consistently high spenders looking for high points return on their spend.

 The current offer for customers new to American Express only, is a 100,000 Membership Rewards Gateway points sign-up bonus, which has been extended until 2 July 2018.

 There’s a requirement of $3,000 minimum spend within the first three months to trigger the bonus points.
 Also, offer eligibility criteria states that no previous cardholder of an American Express-issued card within the last 18 months are eligible for the bonus.
 If you have held a bank-issued American Express, such as those from ANZ or Westpac, you will still be eligible for the bonus.